HarshitSingh2103/Akira-Restro/README.md

 (Perfection is found not in adding, but in the negative space left behind.)

 This project intentionally uses extreme margins (mb-[240px], pt-[240px]) and minimal UI elements to let the content breathe.

+📄 License
+This project is open-source and available under the MIT License.